TRC11 DRIVING SCHOOL

 I’ve used about 10 different systems since 2011.
 (At the start, I heard it would probably take me 3 years to settle on one that suited!)

-I've used a custom solution since 2021, which I continue to develop and tailor to changing needs.
+I've used a bespoke solution since 2021, which I continue slowly to develop and tailor to my changing needs and preferences.
 It is based on an easy software product I found exceptional in my previous office work.

 1. Windows PC spreadsheet (in Excel) ... clear, ubiquitous, versatile BUT desktop-bound, progress-deficient, proprietary